josuttis/belleviews/README.md

     printUniversal(big2Std);           // OOPS:  -1 3 4 5
     print(big2Bel);                    // OK:  9 3 4 5

-Note that without the first call of printUniversal() the second call would be correct.
+Note that without the first call of `printUniversal()` the second call would be correct.
-Thus, for standard views, a read iteration might change or even invalidate later behavior.
+Thus, for standard views, even a pure reading iteration might change or even invalidate later behavior.

 Belle views support concurrent read iterations for all views: